Destinations Greece The Cyclades Mykonos

 Mykonos

-No road, no power line, no cell service — drive the dirt track north of Ano Mera until the bay opens, then swim.
-The taverna sits on the sand; lunch takes three hours; the only people there are the ones who knew to make the drive.
+No road, no power line, no cell service; drive the dirt track north of Ano Mera until the bay opens, then swim.
+The taverna sits on the sand, lunch takes three hours, and the only people there are the ones who knew to make the drive.
 The contrarian Mykonian afternoon.

 Dirt track onlyNo cell service3-hour lunch